Turiasaurus: History

 Fragmentary remains of this animal, including an articulated left forelimb (holotype), skull fragments, teeth, vertebrae and ribs, have been found in terrestrial deposits of the Villar del Arzobispo Formation of Riodeva (Teruel Province, Spain).
 A forelimb from Portugal is now seen as Zby atlanticus.
 The type species, Turiasaurus riodevensis, was formally described by Royo-Torres, Cobos & Alcala, in 2006.
 In the early 2010s, excavations were made east of Madrid that uncovered the most complete fossil of such creatures in the whole world.
+The material referred to Turiasaurus comes from multiple individuals across multiple different localities.